- Article: “The 5 Most Important Things Authors Should Know About Book Publicity and Promotion” by Dan Smith

 Making others aware of your book and creating word-of-mouth publicity does not happen overnight.
 It takes time to achieve and sustain promotional momentum, and it typically takes at least two months to see book sales materialize from a promotional campaign.

 Authors often spend years crafting a book.
 The most successful then spend at least a year promoting their book in one way or another.

 4) Know Enough to Know What You Don’t Know

 A fatal mistake some authors make is believing they can effectively market and publicize a book on their own, with no outside help at all.
-It’s true—some authors have achieved great success promoting their own work, but most don’t.
+It’s true—some authors have achieved great success in promoting their own work, but most don’t.
 Book publicity is a profession, and it takes significant time and resources to do it well.
-Knowing how to engage media in the appropriate manner takes skill and finesse.
+Knowing how to engage media in an appropriate manner takes skill and finesse.
 A self-promoting author often comes across as amateurish when pitching media.
 You may be a brilliant author, but chances are you’re an amateur when it comes to publicity.

 This doesn’t mean you have to spend thousands of dollars engaging the services of a publicity firm, but you will need help to do it right.
 Talk to a variety of publicity agencies and find out what you can afford.
 Professional help, even limited assistance, can dramatically increase your chances of securing media attention.